Primitivity, Uniform Minimality and State Complexity of Boolean Operations: Main Results

 \bp If $\cA$ and $\cA'$ are dissimilar permutation DFAs, then at least one of the following statements holds: \be \item $R\pi'$ is a non-trivial normal subgroup of $G'$. \item $C\pi$ is a non-trivial normal subgroup of $G$. \ee If $\cA$ and $\cA'$ are strongly dissimilar, then both hold. \ep \bpf Recall that $R = \ker\pi$ and $C = \ker\pi'$; these are normal subgroups of $G_\times$.
 Since $\pi$ and $\pi'$ are surjective, $R\pi'$ is a normal subgroup of $G'$ and $C\pi$ is a normal subgroup of $G$. \bi \item We have $\ker\pi = \{ (w,w') \in G_\times : w = \eps\}$, so $R\pi' = \{ w' \in G' : w = \eps \}$ and similarly $C\pi = \{w \in G : w' = \eps'\}$. \item If $R\pi'$ is trivial, then whenever $w = \eps$ we have $w' = \eps'$, and so $R = \ker\pi = \{(\eps,\eps')\}$ is trivial; hence $\pi$ is injective. \item Similarly, if $C\pi$ is trivial, then $C = \ker\pi'$ is trivial, and thus $\pi'$ is injective. \ei Thus we see that if $\cA$ and $\cA'$ are dissimilar, then $\pi$ and $\pi'$ cannot both be injective, and so $R\pi'$ and $C\pi$ cannot both be trivial.
 Furthermore, if $\cA$ and $\cA'$ are strongly dissimilar, then neither $\pi$ nor $\pi'$ can be injective, and so neither $R\pi'$ nor $C\pi$ can be trivial.

 \epf

 This leads to a useful theorem: \bt Let $\cA$ and $\cA'$ be dissimilar permutation DFAs with $|Q|,|Q'|\ge 3$. \be \item Suppose $G$ and $G'$ are transitive.
-If all non-trivial normal subgroups of $G$ or of $G'$ are transitive, then $\cA \times \cA'$ is accessible. \item Suppose $G$ and $G'$ are primitive.
-If all non-trivial normal subgroups of $G$ or of $G'$ are primitive, then $\cA \times \cA'$ is uniformly boolean minimal. \ee \et \bpf Since $\cA$ and $\cA'$ are dissimilar, one of $R\pi'$ or $C\pi$ is a non-trivial normal subgroup.
+If all non-trivial normal subgroups of $G$ and of $G'$ are transitive, then $\cA \times \cA'$ is accessible. \item Suppose $G$ and $G'$ are primitive.
+If all non-trivial normal subgroups of $G$ and of $G'$ are primitive, then $\cA \times \cA'$ is uniformly Boolean minimal. \ee \et \bpf By Proposition \ref{prop:dissimilar}, since $\cA$ and $\cA'$ are dissimilar, one of $R\pi'$ or $C\pi$ is a non-trivial normal subgroup.
 Suppose that $C\pi \le G$ is non-trivial; the other case is symmetric.

-\bm{(\ref{di:trans})}: If all non-trivial normal subgroups of $G$ are transitive, then $C\pi$ is transitive.
+\bm{(\ref{di:trans})}: Since all non-trivial normal subgroups of $G$ are transitive, $C\pi$ is transitive.
 Hence $C_{q'}\pi$ is transitive for all $q' \in Q$, since $C_{q'}\pi \ge C\pi$.
 Since $G'$ is transitive, we see that condition (\ref{lt:rowcol}) of Lemma \ref{lem:trans} holds.
 Thus $\cA \times \cA'$ is accessible.